laperlej/zellij-sessionizer/README.md

 This plugin is based on ThePrimeagen's tmux sessionizer [script](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer)

-The plugin is configured with a list of directories.
-When open, it will display a list of all the subdirectories(1 deep) for selection.
+The idea is to provide a list of directories that contain your projects/repos.
+When open, the plugin will display a list of all the subdirectories(1 deep) for selection.

 When a directory is selected, a new session will be created with it's name and cwd set to the directory.